-Russell Kiwi Protection is an initiative of Russell Landcare Trust.
-It aims to increase the number of kiwi and other native birds and wildlife on the Russell Peninsula by controlling predators and improving the health of our native forests.
-It can only be achieved with the help of the people in the Russell community and people who visit this beautiful place.
+Our aim is to protect kiwi and other wildlife on the Russell Peninsula.
+We do this by controlling the introduced predators that kill kiwi and by improving the health of our native forests and wetlands.
+This work can only continue with the help of the people in the community and those who visit this beautiful place.

-Being on a peninsula is a major advantage for Russell Kiwi Protection.
-We are connected to the rest of Northland by only a narrow neck of land, so if we can get predators numbers to low levels it will be difficult for them to reinvade.
+Being a peninsula is a major advantage for Russell Kiwi Protection.
+We are connected to the rest of Northland by only a narrow neck of land so if we can get predators numbers to low levels it will be difficult for them to reinvade.

 Trapping Stoats and other Mustelids

-Lines of mustelid traps will generally run across the Russell Peninsula, from coast to coast, in a pattern that maximises the chance of catching predators.
+Without predator control stoats will kill 95% of kiwi chicks.
+To reduce this we have lines of traps running across the Russell Peninsula, from coast to coast, in a pattern that maximises the chance of catching stoats.
 Each trap is checked at least once a month by a professional trapper and all ‘catches’ are recorded so we can follow trends in pest numbers and assess the effectiveness of the project.
 To achieve the best results possible the traps are regularly serviced to make sure they are working correctly.
-Bird surveys will be conducted to enable people to see the success of the project.

-Rat control is more labour intensive and costly than mustelid control.
-In order to achieve benefits for native wildlife, rat trapping needs to be intense.
-This is mainly because a rat’s territory covers only about 50 meters but a stoat may range over a kilometre.
+Rats eat fruit, seeds, invertebrates, reptiles and small birds.
+To give the forest a chance and ensure there is food for kiwi, rats need to be controlled.
+Rat control is more labour-intensive and costly than mustelid control.
+This is mainly because a rat’s territory covers only about 100 meters but a stoat may range over a kilometre.
 So, more rat traps are needed to ensure there is a trap in each rat’s territory.
-Lines of rat traps are no more that 100m apart and traps are placed every 50m along each line.
-Russell Kiwi Protection has the skills and experience to help landowners plan their own rat-trapping program.
+Lines of rat traps or bait stations must be no more than 100m apart and at every 50m along each line.
+Russell Kiwi Protection has the skills and experience to help landowners plan their own rat-control program.

 The Kiwi Coast